BrianTiedjen/Brian-Tiedjen-IT1025/Lab 6/readme.md

 Risks - I saw plug ins as a risk as they can cause buffer overflows and have flaws that can be used to compromize data and or your computer.

 #  Internet Programming

+Tim- Tim Berners-Lee created the world wide web and he created W3C to keep the WWW in its full portental and ensure long term growth of it and talks about a vision of "One Web"

+Standards- The standard I like is the web of devices.
+The reason it is imortant is beacuase the internet is a wealth of knowlage and the ability to acess it at any time will be important at all times.
+This standard is to make it that the interet is acessesable from anywhere at any time